Ablegang/laravel-pre-request/Readme.md

 composer required chinaobject/laravel-pre-request
 ```

-# what can the laravel-pre-request do?
+# What can the laravel-pre-request do?

 - reducing the controller's complexity
 - check the route parameters